 Step 6: Trace Stars Onto Burlap

-Remove the tape once your stripes are dry.
-Cut out the star from the paper.
-Use a Sharpie to trace onto your flag.
+Once your stripes are dry, remove the tape.
+Then, cut out the star from the paper and use a Sharpie to trace it onto your flag.

 Step 7: Fill In Stars With White Paint

-Fill in with white paint using a paint brush.
+Fill in the drawn stars with white paint using a paintbrush.

 Step 8: Sew Burlap Flag Pieces Together